Chocolate-Dipped Strawberry Chocolate Chip Cookies

-These Chocolate-Dipped Strawberry Chocolate Chip Cookies are soft + chewy cookies full of freeze dried strawberries and chocolate chunks, dipped and drizzled with dark chocolate.
+These Chocolate-Dipped Strawberry Chocolate Chip Cookies are soft + chewy cookies full of freeze-dried strawberries and chocolate chunks, and then dipped and drizzled with dark chocolate.

 You guys have heard about this crazy Powerball lottery jackpot right now, right?
 As I write this, the prize money is 1.3 BILLION – the highest ever.
 When someone wins that jackpot, they’ll become a billionaire, just like that!
 Well, you know, before taxes and all that not-fun stuff.

 So it got me thinking – what would I change if I won the lottery?
 Not that I’ve ever actually bought a lottery ticket, just hypothetically.
 And I must say…there’s not much I would change about my life.
 Of course, I would build my dream house with the most KILLER kitchen ever and travel a ton, but I’m lucky enough to be doing what I love, and why would I want to change that?